nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Step 1: The user is currently in `CS2113T` at the module level.

-* Step 2: The user executes `remove 1` command to delete the first chapter in the list of chapters — which in this case is `Chapter 1`.
+* Step 2: The user enters `remove 1` command to delete the first chapter in the list of chapters — which in this case is `Chapter 1`.
 The `remove` command creates `RemoveChapterCommand` which will then be executed.

 * Step 3: `RemoveChapterCommand#execute` gets the `chapter` based on the index provided and passes it to `Storage#deleteDirectory` to delete the chapter file as well as the flashcards under it.